-The Cooperative established a SIMPLE IRA retirement plan that took effect in January 2020.
+The Cooperative maintains a SIMPLE IRA retirement plan.
 All employees of the Cooperative who earned at least \$5,000 in compensation in the prior year and have the reasonable expectation of earning at least \$5,000 in compensation in the current year are eligible to participate in the plan.
 The Cooperative matches 100% of employees' elective deferral amounts up to a 3% ceiling.
-Retirement expense was \$17,362 and \$15,072 for 2021 and 2020.
+Retirement expense was \$17,362 and \$15,072 for 2022 and 2021.